-The cost of ER to the Exchequer has come under increasing scrutiny and most political parties are proposing to review, reform or repeal ER.
+The cost of BADR to the Exchequer has come under increasing scrutiny.
+Most political parties are proposing to review, reform or repeal BADR.
 We don’t know what the outcome will be or how quickly any changes may come.
-The possible withdrawal of ER is something to consider in cases where there’s an opportunity to accelerate a sales process.
+There is the possibility of reverting back to the Taper Relief rules we had previously.
+The possible withdrawal of BADR is something to consider in cases where there’s an opportunity to accelerate a sales process.

-Likewise, the CGT rate of 20% may also come under review, raising the possibility of a significant increase in rates of taxation of business disposals going forward.
+Likewise, the CGT rate of 20% may also come under review.
+This has raised the possibility of a significant increase in rates of taxation of business disposals going forward.

 6. Shares or assets?